 All this happens without thinking about it, and it’s only when something goes wrong, and there is plenty that can, that we become aware of how much we rely on our feet.

 Some people are born with foot problems like high arches (pes cavus) or club-foot (talipesequinovarus) and in many cases, these problems can be surgically treated.

 Others are born with minor defects that can become more serious as we get older and especially if we put on weight.

 One problem is over-pronation, where the person walks or runs on the inside of their feet.
-This is not uncommon and for the most part people aren’t bother by it, but some can end up with a range of problems like sore knees, sore ankles, fallen arches, or inflamed and worn out foot tissue.
+This is not uncommon and for the most part, people aren’t bothered by it, but some can end up with a range of problems like sore knees, sore ankles, fallen arches, or inflamed and worn out foot tissue.